weaveworks/weave/site/features.md

-This will prevent the peer from trying to reconnect to that host once connectivity to it is lost, and thus can be used to administratively remove peers from the network.
+This will prevent the peer from trying to reconnect to that host once connectivity to it is lost, and thus can be used to administratively remove decommissioned peers from the network.

 ### <a name="container-mobility"></a>Container mobility